iterative/dvc.org/content/docs/user-guide/basic-concepts/parameter.md

 name: 'Parameter Dependency'
 match: [parameter, parameters, param, params, hyperparameter, hyperparameters]
 tooltip: >-
-  Pipeline stages (defined in `dvc.yaml`) can depend on specific values inside an arbitrary YAML 1.2, JSON, TOML 1.0, or Python file (`params.yaml` by default).
+  Pipeline stages (defined in `dvc.yaml`) can depend on specific values inside a structured file (`params.yaml` by default).
 Stages are invalid (considered outdated) when any of their parameter values change.
 See `dvc params`.
 ---